klarsen1/NBA_RANKINGS/readme.md

 But what about Atlanta?
 The elastic model ranks Atlanta fourth in terms of overall win percentage, while FiveThirtyEight ranks Atlanta at number 12 (as of 2016-11-20).
 To understand why the elastic model is doing this, we can decompose the predictions into three parts:

 -   Roster -- archetype allocation deficits/surpluses.
 These are the variables labeled "share\_minutes\_cluster\_XX" described above.
-This group reflects the quality of the roster.
+This group of variables reflects the quality of the roster.
 -   Performance -- e.g., win percentages, previous match-ups.
 -   Circumstances -- e.g., travel, rest, home-count advantage